inzilico/tagSNP/README.md

 The scripts in this repo were applied in the following researches:

+Khrunin, A.V.; Khvorykh, G.V.; Arapova, A.S.; Kulinskaya, A.E.; Koltsova, E.A.; Petrova, E.A.; Kimelfeld, E.I.; Limborska, S.A.
+The Study of the Association of Polymorphisms in LSP1, GPNMB, PDPN, TAGLN, TSPO, and TUBB6 Genes with the Risk and Outcome of Ischemic Stroke in the Russian Population.
+Int.
+J. Mol.
+Sci.
+2023, 24, 6831. https://doi.org/10.3390/ijms24076831.

+Khrunin, A.V.; Khvorykh, G.V.; Rozhkova, A.V.; Koltsova, E.A.; Petrova, E.A.; Kimelfeld, E.I.; Limborska, S.A.
+Examination of Genetic Variants Revealed from a Rat Model of Brain Ischemia in Patients with Ischemic Stroke: A Pilot Study.
+Genes 2021, 12, 1938. https://doi.org/10.3390/genes12121938.

 Khvorykh, G., Khrunin, A., Filippenkov, I., Stavchansky, V., Dergunova, L., Limborska, S. A Workflow for Selection of Single Nucleotide Polymorphic Markers for Studying of Genetics of Ischemic Stroke Outcomes.
 Genes 2021, 12, 328. https://doi.org/10.3390/genes12030328

+Khrunin A.V., Khvorykh G.V., Gnatko E.D., Filippenkov I.B., Stavchansky V.V., Dergunova L.V., Limborska S.A.
+Study of polymorphism of human genes, orthologues of which are functionally involved in the response to experimental brain ischemia in model systems.
+Medical Genetics.
+2020;19(5):83-85.
+(In Russ.) https://doi.org/10.25557/2073-7998.2020.05.83-85.